eregs/regulations-core/README.md

 ## Settings

-While we provide sane defaults in the `example_settings.py` file, we recommend these defaults be overridden as needed in a `local_settings.py` file.
+While we provide sane default settings in `regcore/settings/base.py`, we recommend these defaults be overridden as needed in a `local_settings.py` file.

 If using Elastic Search, you will need to let the application know how to connect to the search servers.